What does caffeine do to your body?

 Green and black tea both contain caffeine.

-A cup (240 gr) of green tea contains about 30 mg of caffeine, while a cup of black tea contains about 48 mg of caffeine.
+A cup (240g) of green tea contains about 30 mg of caffeine.
+On the contrary, a cup of black tea contains about 48 mg of caffeine.

 Decaffeinated coffee has almost no caffeine.
-100 gr of coffee has only 1 mg of caffeine.
+100g of coffee has only 1 mg of caffeine.
 Even low doses of caffeine may be enough for health benefits, such as glowing skin.

 Which coffee variety has the most caffeine?